 We raised enough money to provide safe shelter for one young person every night for a year and recruited 10 volunteer hosts/befrienders.

 Rev Andy Lowe (Jukwa Circuit, Ghana Project)

 In 2009, the Rev. Kodwo Arko-Boham of Ghana, who had worshipped in Brighton while a post graduate student at Sussex University, contacted the circuit to suggest adopting his circuit in the Cape Coast District of Ghana for our project.
 This was agreed and in 2010 a team of 5 went to Jukwa Circuit to learn how Brighton and Hove could support them.
 It is a very remote and impoverished area with some 18 societies and only one minister.
 They asked for help in building a water purification plant which would provide a long-term income to the circuit so their many building projects could be funded. £20,000+ was raised through a huge variety of activities including Lunches, a Summer fair and Ghana quiz night.

 “We are very thankful to you for your immense assistance.
 We appreciate the fact that you have spent so much on the circuit and the Jukwa water project.
 We are determined to do whatever it takes to ensure commencement of the sachet water in our circuit.
 We believe that the water project will go a long way to help eradicate water-borne diseases in our area.”
 Prince Osei-Nkrumah

 The Assistant minister

-Separate from the water project, our circuit has agreed to sponsor an assistant minister for the Jukwaa circuit, this will be for the next 3 years paying for their stipend and expenses.
-The new minister will help the very Rev Minister Joseph Baidoo, from October, 2012 as the First Resident Minister of the Mfuom Church as well as overseeing six other Churches.
+Separate to the water project, the circuit agreed to sponsor an assistant minister for the Jukwaa circuit, for 3 years paying for their stipend and expenses.
+The new minister Rev Adu-Offei, helped the very Rev Minister Joseph Baidoo, from October, 2012 as the First Resident Minister of the Mfuom Church as well as overseeing six other Churches.